Everest Base Camp Trek – FAQ

 Other common injuries are twisted ankles and sprains.
 Rock falls, moraine and glacier crossings add significant risk to longer treks involving crossing high passes such as the Cho-La.
 As always, it’s unwise to trek solo in case you fall and can’t extricate yourself: people disappear on this route all the time.

 Will My Travel Insurance Cover Me for the Everest Base Camp Trek?

-Check the terms and conditions of your travel insurance very carefully before embarking on the Everest Base Camp trek – the elevations involved are above 5000m, and many companies simply will not cover you at that level.
-(World Nomads offers trekking up to 6000m on recognised routes like Everest Base Camp and the Three Passes.
+Check the terms and conditions of your travel insurance very carefully (here’s why) before embarking on the Everest Base Camp trek – the elevations involved are above 5000m, and many companies simply will not cover you at that level.
+World Nomads offers cover for trekking up to 6000m on recognised routes like Everest Base Camp and the Three Passes.

 Can I Get Cash Out on the Everest Base Camp Trek?

 Yes, but it will cost you!
 The bank in Lukla charges a fee of 5%; in Namche, there is a Visa ATM which sometimes works, plus moneychangers who will run Visa, Mastercard and Union Pay cards for a fee of 8%.
 A few of the more expensive lodges on the main Everest Base Camp route will take Mastercard and Visa cards and, I’d imagine, will run them in emergencies for a fee.